The Reason Why Lithium Causes Acne (And The Secret Solutions)

 TWO – our second piece of evidence is a case study of a 40 year old Sri Lankan man.
 He had developed neutropenia, chronically low levels of neutrophils, and his immune system was compromised.

 Hence, the scientists fed him lithium carbonate, and his neutrophil levels rapidly corrected themselves.
 The conclusion: “lithium carbonate can successfully be used to treat clozapine-induced neutropenia”.
-The scientists weren’t thinking about acne, but we’ll greedily use it as evidence.
+The scientists weren’t thinking about acne, but we’ll greedily use this as evidence.

 THREE – this old 1978 study gave lithium to 12 patients, and by experiment’s end, median neutrophil concentrations were significantly higher compared to the control group.